calwilee/LoLML/README.md

 - `Result` win(1), lose(0)

 All of our nominal data was already encoded as 0 or 1, so we had no need to one hot encode it!
+We passed through most of our features because of this in our pipeline.

 > Baseline Conclusion